MrYsLab/pymata4/docs/firmata_express.md

 The Pymata Express instance parameter is discussed [here](https://mryslab.github.io/pymata-express/guidelines/#parameter-arduino_instance_id).

-To set the ID number in FirmataExpress, load the FirmataExpress sketch into the Arduino IDE, and look for the following line:
+To set the ID number in FirmataExpress, load the FirmataExpress sketch into the Arduino IDE.
+Look for the following line:

 ```
 #define ARDUINO_INSTANCE_ID         1